ramieeee/imsCheckBot/README.md

 Parsing bot for checking IMS issues based on TMAX IMS.

 How to use the program
-1. Run main.py with "python main.py"
+1. Git clone main.py, checkBot.py, dataProcess.py
-2. Execute main.exe
+2. Run main.py with "python main.py"
 3. Follow instruction on console

 *note